Preeja7/Customer-Churn/README.md

 1. Customer Demography:

     Tenure
-      •	Longtime customers are less likely to leave the company.
+      a) Longtime customers are less likely to leave the company.
-      •	Loyalty
+      b) Loyalty

     Gender
-      •	Male customers tend to churn more.
+      a) Male customers tend to churn more.
-      •	Attrack them with some sports, games, and discovery type channels combo packages.
+      b) Attrack them with some sports, games, and discovery type channels combo packages.

 2. Customer record analysis:

     Account_segment
-      •	People having Regular Plus are more likely to leave.
+      a) People having Regular Plus are more likely to leave.
-      •	Is there something wrong with the Regular Plus segment?
+      b) Is there something wrong with the Regular Plus segment?

 3. Customer care service analysis:

     Complain_ly
-      •	People having more complaints are more likely to leave.
+      a) People having more complaints are more likely to leave.
-      •	Are customers unhappy with the solution given by customer service.
+      b) Are customers unhappy with the solution given by customer service.

     Service score
-      •	Low score given by customers tend to churn.
+      a) Low score given by customers tend to churn.
-      •	Resolve their problems by giving them good offers like cashback or free channels for one month.
+      b) Resolve their problems by giving them good offers like cashback or free channels for one month.

 # Business Implications:
 Depending on the re-engagement campaign, it can be a good trade-off to target the highest possible number of customers at risk to churn, and in parallel unintentionally reach some happy customers, than to leave a high number of customers to cancel without taking proper actions.